 Another solution is to replace the gas water heater with an electric one, but this won’t be any cheaper, and you might not have a big enough electrical service to handle it.

 When you are shopping for a new high efficient furnace, make sure the company you are working with addresses the orphaned flue problem.
-If they tell you they “think” your flue will be ok, send them packing and call the experts at Santa Fe Air!
+If they tell you they “think” your flue will be okay, send them packing and call the experts at Santa Fe Air!